 The Cardinal was planned to be sold for $1336, wholesale and delivered, which was directly competitive with the Beetle.
 Ford projected sales of 150,000 annually.
 These, and the projected cost for tooling the US version ($45 million) were the numbers that were used by the executive committee, including HFII and McNamara, that approved the Cardinal for the 1963 model year.

 At this point, the Cardinal was handed off to the engineers to make it production ready.
 The biggest changes were with its suspension.
-The single leaf rear springs were changed to multi-leafs, as no supplier could make them in Germany at the time.
+The single leaf rear springs were changed to multi leaf springs, as no supplier could make them in Germany at the time.
 And the front torsion bars were replaced by a transverse leaf spring, which also acted as the upper wishbones, a common solution around this time in Europe.
 It and the steering gear were still mounted to the transaxle, in the ponypak configuration.

 But this turned out to be problematic once prototypes hit the road in late fall of 1960.
 The V4 engine set up bad vibrations in the body, which was not as rigid as the Saab’s body used for the mules.
 The initial fix was softer mounts for the ponypak.
 But this caused even worse problems, like extreme lurching of the whole unit in the transition from acceleration to braking, and sever shudder at very low speeds.
 This was a serious problem, and there wasn’t much time left to fix it as orders for tooling were being let both in the US and Germany.